Build a Strong Bond: Tips for a Secure Relationship

 Certificate in Sex Therapy at Antioch University

 Professionally: Couples and Sex Therapist, Relationship Science Nerd

-Personally: Husband, father, cat and dog caregiver, brother, son, best friend, Crossfit lover, poet, espresso drinker, and an anxious overachiever who loves driving a golf cart while listening to reggaee music
+Personally: Husband, father, cat and dog dad, brother, son, best friend, Crossfitter, poet, espresso drinker, and an anxious overachiever who loves driving a golf cart while listening to reggae music

 Identities: Cis-gender male (he/him pronouns), Norwegian heritage, immune compromised, and book nerd.